 Interested in giving these bulbs a try?
 The following stores had various wattages in stock as of this writing:

 - PetSmart also sells the 40, 60 and 100 watt bulbs.
-Choose the one you want from the drop-down list.
+Choose the one you want under “select size.”
 It also sells the 60-watt value pack.

 - PetCo sells all four wattages plus a 2-pack of 60-watt bulbs.
 They were all on sale as of this writing.